 Regarding lien waivers, the danger here is that your construction contract says you’re allowed a certain right, but then you sign a lien waiver that includes language stating that you a “waiving” or giving up that right.

-There’s an infamous case out of Texas involving a company called Zachry Construction that illustrates the danger here.
+There’s an infamous case out of Texas involving a company called Zachry Construction that illustrates the danger here (View Zachry Construction’s Contractor Profile showing how they pay and treat subcontractors here).
 In that case, Zachry ended up losing over $2 million because the waivers they signed prohibited them from defending themselves against liquidated damages.

 Take a moment to think about how scary this scenario can be: